-His next album will be taking a slightly different approach, with Japanese producer Ill Sugi.
-While Dregs and Sugi have language barriers they’ve managed to work together through music which sparked the upcoming album, Universal Language.
+His album is taking a slightly different approach, with Japanese producer Ill Sugi.
+While Dregs and Sugi have language barriers they’ve managed to work together through music which sparked the upcoming album, « Universal Language ».
 Harris describes it as “music for the soul.”

 In an effort to keep building and strengthening communities, Dregs One plans to create his own organization and educate his community through workshops and events, all while living by his words: “My music, my community, and my spirituality.”